Aravindh-SNR/smart-brain-api/README.md

-API endpoints/backend for the Smart Brain app at [this repository](https://github.com/Aravindh-SNR/smart-brain) Check the app live at https://smart-brain-app.netlify.com/

 The backend has been built using:
 - Node and Express
 - PostgreSQL database

+Check the app live at https://smart-brain-app.netlify.com/

 To run the project locally:
 1. Clone the respository